 Rope Range ~ What The Heck Is That and Why It Matters

 Ropes come in a variety of diameters depending on your activity.
-This is another large topic in itself.
-Lucky for you, we’ve got your back.

 The rules of thumb for half rope vs twin ropes are:

 Single ropes go from 8.5-10 mm and above, depending on the activity.